Winor/homeassistant_hotkeys/README.md

 - Go to Profile --> Long-Lived Access Tokens and create a token
 - Copy the token and paste it in your config.yaml file
 ## Running the app for the first time
-When running the App for the first time, it'll generate a config file at `%appdata%/hass_hotkeys/config/config.yaml` and quit.
+When running the app for the first time, it'll generate a config file at `%appdata%/hass_hotkeys/config/config.yaml` and quit.
 Edit the file to match your setup before starting the app again.